afarnudi/VirtualCellModel/documents/Doxygen/Installation.md

 STEP 2: Clone the Membrane_OBJ project from our [github] page.

-STEP 3: Change directory to Membrane_OBJ.
+STEP 3: Change directory to VirtualCellModel.

 STEP 4: Run makefile by typing 'make'.
 You may need to modify the make file depending on the openmm installation directory on your machine if OpenMM is installed in a differnet directory than /usr/local/openmm/.